Buying property in Bulgaria – complications

 Published in: on March 10, 2011 at 10:40 am Leave a Comment

-Registering a company in Bulgaria in order to purchase land in Bulgaria is not difficult and time-consuming process now but it is a bit uncomfortable because of the obligations it creates for company management, accountancy, taxes, etc. Many people, citizens of members-states of the EU are not aware of the current legislation and possibilities.
-It is good to know that you will have the right to purchase land in Bulgaria as an EU-citizen, a physical person if you meet the following requirements:
+Registering a company in Bulgaria in order to purchase land in Bulgaria is not difficult and time-consuming process now but it is a bit uncomfortable because of the imposed obligations for company management, accountancy, taxes, etc. Many nationals of members-states of the EU are not aware of the current legislation and possibilities.
+It is good to know that you can acquire land in Bulgaria as an EU-citizen, a physical person if you meet the following requirements:

 I. Regulated land, development land or so called “UPI-ureguliran pozemlen imot”:

-1.1.The permanent residence is an equivalent of the UK term Indefinite Leave to Remain/ILR/, which is granted after 5 years of continuous residence in Bulgaria/excluding temporary absence up to 6 months in an year, longer absence for military service, etc./ OR
+1.1.The permanent residence is an equivalent of the UK term Indefinite Leave to Remain/ILR/, which is granted after 5 years of continuous residence in Bulgaria/excluding a temporary absence up to 6 months in an year, a longer absence for military service, etc./

 a/you were working continuously for an year as employee or a self-employed person, you have reached the age for pensioning or there is a reason for earlier pensioning and you have resided in Bulgaria continuously more than 3 years;